 - A more desirable format for the resource has been added to the collection

-- Item does not meet current interest of the community
+- The item does not meet the current interest of the community

 Materials will not be removed from the collection because of the personal views or beliefs of the staff or customers.
 Those with concerns regarding materials in the library's collection may complete the Request for Reconsideration of Materials Form as described in the Collection Policy.

 Each branch is expected to maintain an average of 12 inches of empty shelf space on its circulating collection’s shelves.
 This helps house the collection during slower circulation periods and ensures that space is available for new items.